The Festival of the Five Moons

 In the post-Calamity world of Eden, this Festival holds the distinction of being the only such celebration which can be observed just as it was before the apocalypse.
 This is because, out of all the astronomical phenomena in the universe, The River Without End decided to spare only the Earth’s Sun and Gadalla’s five moons when it crunched all of existence into a single point of infinite density.

-Fittingly for a planet full of shapeshifters, the night sky above Gadalla was an ever-shifting thing.
-There was only one night per year when the five moons could be seen standing together in the sky overhead.
+Fittingly for a planet full of shapeshifters, the night sky above Gadalla is an ever-shifting thing.
+There is only one night per year when the five moons could be seen standing together in the sky overhead.
 And early kíndallans saw this as an evening of great significance.

 The chieftains of warring tribes across the planet met on a neutral plains and decided that no fighting would take place on the day in question, nor for the four days and nights which followed.
 There would also be no changing of form for these five days, as a way of discouraging subterfuge.
 Eventually, as a one-world Kíndallan society began to emerge, the once-solemn ritual evolved into a joyous celebration of all that the planet’s people had achieved in the last year.